-Public consciousness of the environmental and social impact of businesses has grown more in recent years, pushing many business owners and entrepreneurs into action.
+Importance for businesses to minimise and create transparency about their environmental and social impact has grown in recent years, with advocacy from consumers pushing many business owners into action.

-It’s also helped create opportunity, with new high demand for products and solutions to help people solve or work towards a solution for social and global issues, such as the popularity of bamboo toothbrushes and eco-friendly cleaning products.
+It’s also created opportunities, with demand for products and solutions to social and global issues, such as the popularity of bamboo toothbrushes, environmental tech, and eco-friendly cleaning products.

-Being a purpose-driven business doesn’t mean you need to give up all hope of ever making a profit or running successfully.
+Incorporating purpose into your business doesn’t mean giving up hope of making a profit or running successfully.

-Regardless of what industry you work in, there are ways to minimise the impact you have, or future-proof your company’s growth and impact as the world continues to change
+Regardless of your industry, there are ways to minimise your negative impact and future-proof your company’s growth and impact as the world evolves.

 1. Broaden your values

-If there’s nothing currently in your internal business values about impact, now may be the perfect time to revisit your values and rework them into an aspirational statement and commitment.
+If there’s nothing in your internal business values about impact, now is the perfect time to revisit and rework them into an aspirational statement and tangible commitment.

-This helps ensure that you’re not only looking after yourself and your business but also the community and world that you live and operates in.
+This ensures that you’re not only looking after yourself and your business but also the community and world you live and operate in.

-One of Hub Australia’s values is to live something bigger as well as to be beyond profit.
+One of Hub Australia’s values is to live something bigger and be beyond profit.

-The coworking space provider actions these values by creating tight-knit communities and personal development opportunities, such as member events and wellness days for the member base of over 3000.
+As a flexible workspace provider, we action these by creating tight-knit communities and personal development opportunities, such as events and wellness days for our 3000+ member base.

-This has led to the establishment of the Flexi-Impact program, providing 31 purpose-driven organisations around Australia with access to a Hub coworking space and all the benefits that come with it.
+To ensure the company focus on being beyond profit, Hub Australia runs a staff volunteer program and donates 1% of our product through the Flexi-Impact program, providing purpose-driven organisations around Australia with a Hub Australia membership and the benefits that come with it.

 2. Revisit your supply chain